SLRP Eligibilty Requirements

 Eligible SLRP Grant Applicants: 50 States and Territories

-Entities eligible to apply for the State Loan Repayment Program (SLRP) cost-sharing grant program include the 50 states, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, Palau, the Marshall Islands and the Commonwealth of the Northern Mariana Islands.
+Entities eligible to apply for this grant program include the 50 states, the District of Columbia, Guam, the Commonwealth of Puerto Rico, the Northern Mariana Islands, the U.S. Virgin Islands, American Samoa, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.

 To be eligible for SLRP an entity must also: